Advanced warning of BANK HOLIDAY closing dates: We are closed on Monday May 7th and Monday May 28th for the Bank Holidays.

 Look out for other people

 Remember that other people, such as older neighbours, friends and family members, may need a bit of extra help over the winter.
 There’s a lot you can do to help people who are more frail than you.
 Icy pavements and roads can be very slippery and cold weather can stop people from getting out and about.
 Keep in touch with your friends, neighbours and family and ask if they need any practical help, or if they’re feeling under the weather.
 Make sure they’re stocked up with enough food supplies for a few days, in case they can’t go out.
 If they do need to go out in the cold, encourage them to wear shoes with a good grip and a scarf around the mouth to protect them from the cold air, and to reduce their risk of chest infections.
-And make sure they get any prescription medicines before the Christmas holidays start and if bad weather is forecast.
+And make sure they get any prescription medicines in if bad weather is forecast.
 If they need help over the holiday period when the GP practice or pharmacy is closed, call NHS 111 and speak to a call adviser who will be able to direct you to a local service that is open.
 You can also find information at www.nhs.uk .

 Going on Holiday abroad?